Wall Street closes higher after Fed says will keep rates low - WTMJ

 Stocks closed higher Wednesday, reversing an early slide after the Federal Reserve reassured Wall Street that it expects to keep its key interest rate near zero through 2023.

-The central bank’s renewed commitment to leaving rates at rock bottom lows comes even as its latest economic forecast calls for growth of 6.5% this year and for inflation to climb above 2% for the first time in years.
-Wall Street has been anxious about the potential for higher inflation to drive up bond yields further and has been looking for signs that the central bank shares its concerns.
+The central bank’s renewed commitment to keeping rates at rock bottom lows comes even as its latest economic forecast calls for growth of 6.5% this year and for inflation to above 2% for the first time in years.
+Wall Street has been anxious about the potential for higher inflation and has been looking for signs that the central bank shares investors’ concerns.

 Fed Chair Jerome Powell’s remarks during a news conference appeared to do the trick.
-Major stock indexes had been down for most of the day, led by another wave of selling in technology companies as bond yields rose, driving the closely watched 10-year Treasury yield up to 1.68% at one point, the highest level since January 2020.
+Major stock indexes had been down for most of the day, led by another wave of selling in technology companies as bond yields rose, driving the closely watched 10-year Treasury yield to 1.64%, the highest level since February, 2020.

 After Powell spoke stocks gradually pivoted higher and bond yields fell.
 The turnaround nudged the S&P 500 and Dow Jones Industrial Average to all-time highs and pulled the tech-heavy Nasdaq out of the red.